How to Shampoo Relaxed Hair Without Tangles or Breakage

 One thing that always made me dread washing my hair was the tangles I would get.
 Especially when I had two textures on my head - natural and relaxed.
-When my hair tangled I would spend a lot of time sectioning my hair and carefully detangling each section trying to not damage my hair any more than necessary.
+When my hair tangled, I would spend a lot of time sectioning my hair and carefully detangling each section, trying to not damage my hair any more than necessary.
 I wasn't always successful.

 How to avoid tangles when shampooing hair | A Relaxed Gal